square-nine/min-hero-level-editor/README.md

 Q: I cannot enter my level!
 A: You didn't add `roomTransitionObject` and `entryObject` triggers.
 See the IMPORTANT flag in phase 2.

+Q: What's the `XML_TO_SVG_Embed`?
+A: If you want to use the images for something else (to create a mockup etc), you can use that mode to get a standalone image that doesn't need the `required_images` folder!
+But, it can't be used to add it back into the game...

 Q: [insert other unforseen circumstance]!
 A: Let me know!
 Let's solve it together!